kareneth/blog/content/posts/2020-01-02-finding-your-zone-of-genius-with-strengthsfinder-2-0.md

 You take a <45 min. assessment to discover which of the 34 themes are your top five strengths and weaknesses.
 It's based on the premise that we shouldn't spend as much time improving our weaknesses because even after much effort, we'd probably only even out compared to others.
 Instead, we should focus our efforts on improving our strengths so that we can truly stand out among the crowd.

-In Chinese, we'd say **鶴立雞群(he4li4-ji1qun2).** It means to stand far above everybody else.
-It literally means to be a crane standing among chickens.
+In Chinese, we'd say **鶴立雞群(he4li4-ji1qun2).** It literally means to be a crane standing among chickens.

 ![鶴立雞群(he4li4-ji1qun2)](/media/2020-01-01_he4li4ji1qun2.png "鶴立雞群(he4li4-ji1qun2).
 It means to stand far above everybody else.
 It literally means to be a crane standing among chickens.")

 While I was skeptical at first, it actually helped me a lot in my career journey once I saw what my strengths were.
+According to StrengthsFinder, they are:

 1. Learner - [read more](https://news.gallup.com/businessjournal/694/learner.aspx)
 2. Responsibility - [read more](https://news.gallup.com/businessjournal/706/responsibility.aspx)